-LIVE-IN AIDE A person who resides with an elderly person or person with a disability and who:
+LIVE-IN AIDE A person who resides with an elderly person or disabled person and who:

 Is determined to be essential to the care and well-being of the person.

 Is not obligated for the support of the person.

 Would not be living in the unit except to provide necessary supportive services.